holoviz/holoviews/doc/FAQ.rst

 **A:** Axes are labeled with the label of the corresponding Dimension, which for a Pandas dataframe will default to the name of that column.
-If you want to define your own labels, you can a tuple containing the column name and your preferred label for it for that dimension.
+If you want to define your own specific label to display for a dimension, you can provide a tuple containing the column name and your preferred label for it.
 For instance, if the column is named `x_col`, you can make the label 'X Label' using:

 .. code:: python